The Authentic Paella

 There are a few things to keep in mind if you want to make this authentic paella Valenciana recipe truly delicious.

 Making this dish is an art, but fortunately, it's one that's fairly easy to master.
 For quick success, be sure to check out the technique tips here.
-After a few attempts, you'll get the hang of making a good paella.
+After a coupe of attempts, you'll get the hang of making a good one.

 As you may know, recipe steps like these are just guidelines.
 I don’t know what equipment you’re using, the weather conditions, or the exact ingredients you have on hand.
 There's a big difference between stale and fresh ingredients.